suren-m/cw/labs/02_kubernetes/03_labels_and_annotations.md

     # Make sure now both web1 and web2 don't have `app` label
     kubectl get po --show-labels
     ```
 > Note: For `web2`, ideally we should be treating the `manifest file` as single source of truth and version control it.
-But for lab purposes, command-line is quick and easier.
+But for purpose of this particular exercise, command-line is quick and easier.

+> We will be moving more and more towards declarative approach (`manifest file as source of truth`) from next lab onwards.

 ---